My Fan Fiction

 A few scientists get drunk and start fiddling with gene splicing.
 Ten years later, they're taking care of eight half-Pokémon kids, each freakier than the next, while a religious fanatic plots to murder them all.

 This is a sort of alternate-universe closer-to-real-life deconstruction of Pokémorph fics that started out very experimental and mostly intended as dark humour but later gained more direction and turned out extremely grim, even for me.
-Thus, it is now rated R. There is a boatload of uncensored swearing, violence, blood, death, mild sexual references, and discussion of controversial subjects people may be offended by.
+Thus, it is now rated R. There is a boatload of uncensored swearing, violence, blood, death, mild sexual references, and discussion of controversial, sensitive subjects.
 Not for kids who don't know what they're getting into!

 This story is complete.
 There will be no more chapters.

 - Chapter 2